xpack/web-llvm/website/docs/api/classes/llvm-argument.md

 <p>This class represents an incoming formal argument to a <a href="/web-llvm/docs/api/classes/llvm/function">Function</a>.</p>

-<p>A formal argument, since it is `‘formal`', does not contain an actual value but instead represents the type, argument number, and attributes of an argument for a specific function.
+<p>A formal argument, since it is “formal”, does not contain an actual value but instead represents the type, argument number, and attributes of an argument for a specific function.
 When used in the body of said function, the argument of course represents the value of the actual argument that the function was called with.</p>

 <p>Definition at line 31 of file <a href="/web-llvm/docs/api/files/include/include/llvm/include/llvm/ir/argument-h">Argument.h</a>.</p>